 There are many benefits of early retirement.
 Full control of your time is often the most cited benefit.
-However, the health benefits of early retirement are priceless.
-Without our health, we have nothing.
+However, the health benefits of early retirement are the most important positive of leaving the work force early.
 Our goal should be to retire while we are healthy!

 Mance Rayder, The King Beyond The Wall once said, “The freedom to make my own mistakes is all I ever wanted.”
 After leaving Corporate America in 2012, his words have never rung more true.

 If I wanted more money, I would have stayed in my investment banking job for the rest of my career.
 But I longed for the freedom to choose after my 13th year.